 The 1885 A.J.C.
 Derby field and race conditions are set out in the table below:

-Those hearty sportsmen who had journeyed to Hawkesbury to witness Nordenfeldt’s debut now sought him out in the saddling paddock to discover that the son of Musket improved upon acquaintance; and despite his inexperience, the colt stood impassively in the yard as behoved his high breeding.
+Those hearty sportsmen who had journeyed to Hawkesbury to witness Nordenfeldt’s debut now sought him out in the saddling paddock to discover that he improved upon acquaintance.
+The son of Musket appeared well-loaded and primed to go off, and yet, despite his inexperience, the colt stood impassively in the yard as behoved his high breeding.
 Matchlock, the other Musket colt that White had purchased from the 1882 crop, had bruised his heels so severely before the Hawkesbury meeting that he had been withdrawn not just from the A.J.C.
 Derby but all of his other spring engagements as well.
 Mr Gannon dispatched an excellent start with Nordenfeldt displaying none of the recalcitrance that had so marred his Hawkesbury debut, and the field proceeded up the straight at a funereal walk.
 Ellis knew his only chance lay with a true gallop and he rushed Nordenfeldt to the front as they rounded the turn out of the straight and in so doing cut across First Chester and took his running.

 Perhaps it was the elaborate, enclosed sand-roll in the shape of a rotunda that Fennelly had recently installed at his palatial Newmarket training establishment, but his team of horses were in remarkably good humour during the week of that A.J.C.
 Autumn Meeting.
 Nordenfeldt was unbeaten in his four appearances during the week, adding the Spring Maiden Stakes, Craven Plate and Randwick Plate to his tally, while Uralla snaffled the Oaks, run for the first time that year, by leading all the way from her only opponent – her stablemate Percussion.
 Nor did the haul end there for James White, as Acme – yet another daughter of Chester – won the Richmond Stakes.
 The prizes paid out by the A.J.C. amounted to £8,297 and predictably the Hon.
 James White received the largest cheque, for the amount of £2,922.